nocejo/trev/README.md

 - trev.pl

     Reviews all visible tasks (user default filter), starts reviewing at first of them (default), mark/unmark current task with start/stop (default).

 - trev.pl ++week

     Set marking tag to +week and mark/unmark current task with 'modify +week'/'modify -week'.

-- trev.pl ++calendula +ate_loops
+- trev.pl ++calendula +ate\_loops

-Mark/unmark using 'modify +/-calendula'; Reviews only ate_loops tagged tasks.
+    Mark/unmark using 'modify +/-calendula'; Reviews only ate\_loops tagged tasks.

 - trev.pl ++deleg 113+ pro:wp5

     Set marking tag to +deleg, start reviewing at task 113 and process only tasks appertaining to a certain wp5 project.

 - trev.pl 113+ due:

     Processes only tasks without a due date.
 Start at task 113.
 Mark/unmark with start/stop and starts at the top of the list (defaults).

 - trev.pl ++NOW overdue

     Processes overdue tasks.
 Mark/unmark with 'modify +/-NOW'.

 - trev.pl 113

     Reviews just task 113.
 Start/stop for mark/unmark (default).

 - trev.pl amsterdam

     Review every task containing amsterdam in its description, starting at the top of the list and marking/unmarking with start/stop.

+- trev ++call -T 'Make these phone calls\\!' -t 'These are high-urgency actionable tasks\\!' urgency.over:12 +READY

+    Review every task with an urgency.over:12 and marked +READY, starting at the top of the list and marking/unmarking with mod +call/-call.
+'Make these phone calls!' and 'These are high-urgency actionable tasks!' appear respectively at the end of upper and lower labels.
+Remark the escaping necessary \\! .